 My 3-year-old asked the all-too-familiar question, “Mama, can I watch something?”
 This question drives me crazy, especially on a beautiful day.
 “Bud, let’s keep playing outside!”
 (To which his response was “but when can I watch something?”)
 Ugh.

-The kid loves his TV.
+My child loves his TV.
 The funny thing is he doesn’t get a lot of it, but man, he loves his shows.

 That love has this kindergarten teacher mama concerned.